airbrake/airbrake-cli/README.md

 ### Install command

-The Airbrake CLI offers an installation command which supports Ruby, Rails, Go, C#, Java, JavaScript, PHP, Python, Swift, and TypeScript via the install command:
+The Airbrake CLI offers an installation command which supports Ruby, Rails, Go, C#, Java, JavaScript, PHP, Python, Swift, and TypeScript via the `install` command:

 ```
-# Use the --project-id flag if you already have an Airbrake project in your account
+# Use the --project-id flag if you already have an Airbrake project in
+# your account you want to use
 airbrake install --project-id 12345

 # Or have the install command create a new Airbrake project: